Symmetric unions without cosmetic crossing changes: Symmetric unions

 \end{theorem} This follows as a special case of \cite[Theorem 1]{HeddenWatson} (alternatively \cite[Theorem 3.3]{MooreStarkston}) whose proof we will not repeat here.
 The key observation is that after perhaps mirroring, the knots $K_n(J)$ and $K_{n-2}(J)$ form an oriented skein triple with the two-component unlink and their knot Floer groups fit into a long exact sequence \cite[Theorem 1.1]{OS:Squence}.
 Using that symmetric unions are ribbon, hence slice, the concordance invariant $\tau(K_n(J))$ vanishes for all $n$.
 This fact, taken together with the skein triple and the observation that $K_0(J)$ is $J\#m(J)$, gives the statement of the theorem.

 Because knot Floer homology detects genus \cite{OS:KnotInvariants} and fiberedness \cite{Ni}, and satisfies a K\"unneth formula under connected sum, the following corollaries are immediate. \begin{corollary} Let $K_n(J)$ be a symmetric union of a knot $J$ such that $K_n(J)$ has symmetric fusion number one.
-Then $K_n(J)$ is fibered if and only if $J$ is fibered.
-Moreover, if $n$ is even, then $g(K_n(J))=2g(J)$, and if $n$ is odd, then $g(K_n(J))=g(K_1(J))$. \end{corollary}
+If $n$ is even, then $K_n(J)$ is fibered if and only if $J$ is fibered and $g(K_n(J))=2g(J)$.
+If $n$ is odd, then $g(K_n(J))=g(K_1(J))$. \end{corollary}

 \begin{corollary} Let $K_n(J)$ be a symmetric union of symmetric fusion number one with $n$ is even.
 Then $K_n(J)$ is nontrivial if and only if the partial knot $J$ is nontrivial. \end{corollary}